-For the area immediately to the south of Cockenzie Power Station, across which the pursuit of the fleeing redcoats occurred, the Trust in the first instance seeks an archaeological survey of this area which may lead to the restitution of the field once there is no longer any need for coal trains to pass through the cutting.
+Archaeological survey For the area immediately to the south of Cockenzie Power Station, across which the pursuit of the fleeing redcoats occurred, the Trust in the first instance seeks an archaeological survey of this area which may lead to the restitution of the field once there is no longer any need for coal trains to pass through the cutting dug on September 21st 1745 on the orders of the Prince.
+Within this area is the know location of the original graves.
 The issue of overhead cables is one that has been raised by the Trust but their removal underground will have an archaeological implication which should be considered prior to any such decision.
 For the Wagon way across which both sides passed from Seton West Mains to the walls of Preston House, it is recommended that: [a] conservation and interpretation of the Wagon way is undertaken as this is a significant industrial heritage artefact; [b] demolition of the Coal Store which straddles the old route of the Wagon Way to Cockenzie Harbour and restitution so far as is reasonably possible of the Wagon Way with northerly connection to the John Muir Way.

-The site of the Coal Store should be wholly discontinued as 'industrial land' once no longer required and any development there should be wholly compatible with the proper interpretation of the Wagon Way as an 18th century industrial heritage artefact associated with the battle.
+The Coal Store should be wholly discontinued once no longer required and any future development there should be wholly compatible with the proper interpretation of the Wagon Way as an 18th century industrial heritage artefact associated with the battle.
 Local landowners should be encouraged to deny permission for metal detecting on their properties unless this is as part of an archaeological survey.
 It is clear from the results of the metal detecting at Seton West Mains that had this been a more informal event, without the GPS recording of finds, then an incredibly important body of evidence would have been lost.

-The Battle of Prestonpans Tapestry Hailed as the longest in the world, the Battle of Prestonpans Tapestry is an amazing tribute to the Jacobite rising of 1745 and to the commitment of the 200 volunteers who created it.
+The Battle of Prestonpans Tapestry Hailed as one of the longest in the world, the Battle of Prestonpans Tapestry is an amazing tribute to the Jacobite rising of 1745 and to the commitment of the 200 volunteers who created it.
 It is the product of over 25,000 hours of work and research and contains over 10 million stitches.
-Each of its 104 panels depicts a scene from the early campaign of Bonnie Prince Charlie - from his landing on Eriskay to his resounding victory at the Battle of Prestonpans.
+Each of its 104 panels depicts a scene from the early campaign of Bonnie Prince Charlie - from his departure from France and landing on Eriskay to his resounding victory at the Battle of Prestonpans.
 The tapestry is the latest initiative of the Battle of Prestonpans (1745) Heritage Trust.
 Set up in 2006 to campaign for the proper recognition of this defining period of Scotland's history, the Battle Trust has worked tirelessly to secure its place in the nation's consciousness.
 Inspiration for the Prestonpans Tapestry came from the Trust's founding chairman, Dr Gordon Prestoungrange, who visited the Bayeux tapestry.
 He thought something similar could be created in Prestonpans and so began this remarkable community art project.
 Initially meant to be just 70 metres long, the project took on momentum of its own as stitchers from all over Scotland volunteered to take part.
-Artist Andrew Crummy designed a further 25 panels to accommodate them and their ideas for additional scenes for the story.
+Artist Andrew Crummy designed further panels to accommodate them and their ideas for additional scenes for the story.
 When it was completed in the summer of 2010, it embarked on a tour of the Highlands and East Coast, in the footsteps of the Prince himself, to the communities of the many volunteers.